-^{}Overwriting a named sheet can cause the file size to increase each time.
+\Overwriting a named sheet is slower than creating a new file and can cause the file size to increase each time (due to string indexing by Excel).
 If this becomes a problem, you can delete the file and re-output it.
+Because of this you should use Overwrite / File if the file will only have 1 sheet.